Valley of the Shadow of Death (Roger Fenton): Possible staging

 Film-maker Errol Morris went to Sevastopol in 2007 to identify the site of this "first iconic photograph of war".
 He was investigating a second version of the photograph without cannonballs on the road and the question as to the authenticity of the picture.
-Hitherto opinions differed concerning which one was taken first, but Morris spotted evidence that the photo without the cannonballs was taken first.
+Hitherto, opinions differed as to which was taken first, but Morris found evidence that the photo without the cannonballs was taken first.
 He remains uncertain about why balls were moved onto the road in the second picture—perhaps, he notes, Fenton deliberately placed them there to enhance the image.
 However, according to the Orsay Museum, "this is unlikely as the fighting raging around him would probably not have allowed him to do so".
-The alternative is that soldiers were gathering up cannonballs for reuse and they threw down balls higher up the hill onto the road and ditch for collection later.
+The alternative is that soldiers were gathering up cannonballs for reuse; they threw down balls higher up the hill onto the road and ditch for collection later.

 Public collections

 There are prints of this photograph at The Royal Collection, the Victoria and Albert Museum, in London, the Musée d'Orsay, in Paris, the Museum of Modern Art, in New York, the Art Institute of Chicago, the J. Paul Getty Museum, in Los Angeles, the Princeton University Art Museum, in Princeton, and the Library of Congress, in Washington, D.C.